PostHog/posthog.com/contents/blog/automating-a-software-company-with-github-actions.md

 ![Visualization 1.
 Autobump](../images/blog/github-actions/1-autobump.png)

-But this is just the starting point, because on every commit to `master` we check whether the version has been incremented - and if it has, all of the aforementioned release tasks run automatically.
+But this is just the starting point, because on every commit to `master` we check whether the version has been incremented - and if it has, all the aforementioned release tasks run automatically.

-In fact, there are so many tasks that run automatically that the workflow would take up too much space in this post, but you can take a look at one such full example in our [plugin server's repo](https://github.com/PostHog/plugin-server/blob/master/.github/workflows/cd.yaml).
-In it, we use our own GitHub Action (free on the Actions Marketplace) that compares package version between the reposistory contents and npm: [PostHog/check-package-version](https://github.com/PostHog/check-package-version).
+In fact, there are too many steps to show them all in this post – but I encourage you to take a look at real-world YAML that we use in our JS library's repo: [`cd.yaml`](https://github.com/PostHog/posthog-js/blob/master/.github/workflows/cd.yml).
+In it, we also use our own GitHub Action (free on the Actions Marketplace) which compares package version between the reposistory contents and npm: [PostHog/check-package-version](https://github.com/PostHog/check-package-version).

-That workflow has a fascinating visualization – which, remember, is actually an extension of the previous autobump workflow.
+GitHub can also _visualize_ workflows – extremely boring if there's only one job, but here the graph is quite informative.
+Do keep in mind that this CD process is really an extension of the previous autobump workflow.

 ![Visualization 2.
 Autorelease](../images/blog/github-actions/2-autorelease.png)